MaryamBisadi/Walmart-Store-Sales-Forecasting/README.md

 Linear Regression Mean Squared Error: 27520243852.51742

 The following diagram shows Lasso Regression.
 It has been used for Dimension Reduction since Lasso penalizing extra features.
-To find the best penalty parameter mean squre error is calculated for a range of values for penalty parameter.
+To find the best penalty parameter mean squared error is calculated for a range of values for penalty parameter.

 ### Lasso Mean Squared Error for a range of penalty parameters
 ![figure_1-3](https://user-images.githubusercontent.com/39537957/49209126-7df59a00-f36e-11e8-8879-7a2a9104e807.png)